-Objective 4: Expand access to computing devices for accessing the internet
+Objective 5: Expand access to computing devices for accessing the internet

-Measurable objectives: As the State works toward improving digital access and focuses on creating programming for each covered population, it has identified measurable objectives to track as metrics of success.
+Measurable objectives: As the State works toward improving digital access and focuses on creating programming for each covered population, it has identified measurable objectives to

+15 South Dakota Department of Health (accessed on June 9, 2023), South Dakota EMS Telemedicine in Motion.
+Accessed at: EMS Initiatives - SD Dept. of Health track as metrics of success.
+All measurable objectives will address all covered populations.
 While the specific impact of each activity the State shall undertake is not isolated in these metrics, they offer a bird's eye view of the progress being made.
 Each key performance indicator (KPI) has a near and long-term target.
 For this plan, near-term is defined as three years in the future, and long-term represents five years to align with the timeline of the Digital Equity Act period of performance.
-These targets represent where the State hopes to be
+These targets represent where the State hopes to be and will be used to track progress toward meeting South Dakota's Digital Opportunity vision.